12 Best Trello Alternatives in 2026

 - Cross-tagging for multi-department visibility

 Hive offers multiple project views alongside AI-powered task management and content generation.
-It sits between Trello's simplicity and ClickUp's complexity, making it a balanced choice for mid-size teams.
+It sits between Trello's simplicity and ClickUp's complexity, making it a balanced choice for mid-size teams that want AI features without ClickUp's $9/user/month add-on cost.

 Key features: